CompLin/pibic/data_2023-2024/test03/README.md

 # Folder contents
 ## Overview
 This folder contains the relevant data of the second run of first parsing experiment of the PIBIC project of 2023 and 2024.
 The file `yrl_complin-ud-test.conllu` contains all the 1750 sentences from the version of UD_Nheengatu-CompLin as of September 10, 2024 ([commit](https://github.com/CompLin/nheengatu/commit/eb6529a96166213db9de1bb020229cb85444a9b6).
-The file `sample.conllu` contains the same sentences, excepting those with the _Casasnovas2006_ `sent_id` prefix.
+The file `sample.conllu` contains the same sentences, excepting those with `sent_id` starting with _Casasnovas2006_.
 It totals 1564 sentences.
 The files `test-1.conllu`, `train-1.conll`, `test-2.conllu`, `train-2.conll` etc. result sucessively spliting the `all.conllu` file.
 The split was performed 10 times by the `TestSuite.py` script, each time alocating 10% and 90% of the sentences from the `sample.conllu` file to the test set and train set, respectively.

 The `sample.conllu` file was built with the following commands: